Aaron Ciechanover

 Aaron Ciechanover (/ɑːhəˈroʊn tʃiˈhɑːnoʊvɛər/ AH-hə-ROHN-_-chee-HAH-noh-vair; אהרן צ'חנובר; born October 1, 1947) is an Israeli biologist who won the Nobel Prize in Chemistry for characterizing the method that cells use to degrade and recycle proteins using ubiquitin.

 Biography

 Early life

-Ciechanover was born in Haifa, Mandatory Palestine on 1 October 1947 into a Jewish family.
+Ciechanover was born in Haifa, Israel on 1 October 1947 into a Jewish family.
 He is the son of Bluma (Lubashevsky), a teacher of English, and Yitzhak Ciechanover, an office worker in a law firm.
 His parents immigrated to Israel from Poland in the 1920s.

 Education

+Upon graduating from high school, Ciechanover joined the Academic Reserve (Atuda) and studied medicine at the Hebrew University of Jerusalem.

-He earned a master's degree in science in 1971 and graduated from Hadassah Medical School in Jerusalem in 1974.
+He earned a master's degree in science in 1971 and graduated from Hebrew University of Jerusalem in 1974.
 He received his doctorate in biochemistry in 1981 from the Technion – Israel Institute of Technology in Haifa before conducting postdoctoral research in the laboratory of Harvey Lodish at the Whitehead Institute at MIT from 1981 to 1984.